 Students within the social sciences may choose to pursue a Bachelor of Arts in psychology and minors in anthropology, psychology, and physical education.

-In order to pursue teacher licensure, all candidates must agree to a criminal background check and meet testing and grade point average requirements prior to practicum placement in their junior year.
-While completing their senior year, all candidates who are formally admitted by the Liberal Arts Teacher Education Committee participate in a year-long senior internship experience in one of several local partnership school districts.
+In order to pursue teacher licensure, all candidates must agree to a criminal records check and meet testing and grade point average requirements prior to internship placement in their senior year.
+While finishing their major(s) in their senior year, all candidates formally admitted by the Liberal Arts Teacher Education Committee participate in a teaching internship in one of several local partnership school districts.
+Candidates must earn passing scores on the state-approved content assessment prior to completing the program and on the state-approved pedagogical assessment prior to recommendation for licensure.
+Candidates who are completing a licensure program may also pursue the K-12 coaching endorsement by taking the required physical education courses and passing the state-approved content assessment in that area.

 *Students may take secondary education and music education as concentrations.